hailelagi/hailelagi.com/content/hacks/tsunami.md

 To `Read` and `Write` we must acquire `*Map.Lock()` and release `*Map.Unlock()`.
 This works, up to a point -- but we can do better!
 We're trying to build a _general purpose_ data store for key-value data.
-Global Mutexes are a good solution but you tend to encounter inefficiencies like _lock contention_ on higher values of R/W data access, especially when your hardware can parallelize access when the underlying memory region's slots are partioned perhaps due to hashing across independent memory regions.
+Global Mutexes are a good solution but you tend to encounter inefficiencies like _lock contention_ on higher values of R/W data access, especially when your hardware can parallelize computation when the memory region's slots are partioned due to hashing across independent memory regions and threads.

-One clever way of getting around this is by using an advanced concurrency technique called fine-grained locking, the general idea is instead of a global mutex we serialise access to specific partitions[^3]:
+The "clever" way of getting around this is by using more concurrency.
+A technique called fine-grained locking, the general idea is instead of a global mutex we serialise access to specific partitions or multiple levels, the idea being we want to seperate read access from write access[^3]:

 ```go
 type Map[K string, V any] struct {